 Welcome to Tooch’s Kitchen !
 Who’s Tooch? well that would be me ! it is what I am called by my closest friends and now all of you.
-I am a barely 30 year old from Ontario Canada and I love to eat anything and everything.
+I live in Toronto, Canada and I love to eat anything and everything.
 Everything I say and do is one way or another related to Food.
 Cooking to me consists of 3 things; Knowledge, Creativity and Lessons Learned.
 With the right mix of these 3 things cooking can be very enjoyable, especially if you love the eating part as much as I do.
 All of my recipes have been tested and retested.
 Nothing upsets me more committing to a recipe, buying all the ingredients, taking the time to make it and it just doesn’t work.
 That sort of injustice just won’t happen here.

 I cook from the heart, and crave from the stomach ~ All Day, Every Day ~